gnoul4869/gnoul4869/README.md

 <pre>
 Vagabond E-Commerce (10/2021):

-"Vagabond is an E-Commerce platform that focuses on giving customers the best experience when shopping online.
+Vagabond is an E-Commerce platform that focuses on giving customers the best experience when shopping online.
-It is built using MERN Stack with many essential features such as Recommendation-System and AI chatbot"
+It is built using MERN Stack with many essential features such as Recommendation-System and AI chatbot.

 Languages: JavaScript, HTML, CSS, Python
 Frontend frameworks: React, Bootstrap 5